stadust/demonlist-guidelines/000_index/100_takeaways.md

 - Submitted records can correspond to a player *completing a level* or *achieving progress above its minimum requirement*.
 The minimum requirement for a given list demon can be found in that level's page on Pointercrate.

 - Players should submit **their own records** and include an uncut video of their progress or completion run.
-The video should be available on YouTube, Twitch, Vimeo, Everyplay, or Bilibili; Pointercrate does not support any other video-sharing platforms!
+The video should be available on YouTube, Twitch (**highlights only**), Vimeo, Everyplay, or Bilibili; Pointercrate does not support any other video-sharing platforms!
 [More Details](/guidelines/eligibility/#videoreqs)

 - To check the status of your submission, players should re-submit the same record using the form on the [Demon List](/demonlist)!